Advantages of Fiber Optics

 Why are fiber-optic systems revolutionizing telecommunications?
-Compared to conventional metal wire (copper wire), optical fibers are:
+Compared to conventional metal wire (copper wire), optical fibers:

 Because of these advantages, you see fiber optics in many industries, most notably telecommunications and computer networks.
-For example, if you telephone Europe from the United States (or vice versa) and the signal is bounced off a communications satellite, you often hear an echo on the line.
+For example, if you phoned Europe on a landline from the United States (or vice versa) and the signal bounces off a communications satellite, you'd often hear an echo on the line.
 But with transatlantic fiber-optic cables, you have a direct connection with no echoes.